Barcelona Airport to City: Transfer Guide

 T1 and T2: Which Terminal Are You Using?

 Barcelona El Prat has two main terminal buildings: Terminal 1 and Terminal 2.
-They are separate buildings, so your terminal affects the best transfer choice.
+Your arrival terminal affects which transfer option is most convenient.

-The Aerobus and metro Line L9 Sud serve both terminals directly.
-The Renfe R2 Nord train, however, only serves Terminal 2.
-If you land at Terminal 1 and want to use the train, you first need to take the free airport shuttle to Terminal 2, which reduces the train’s time advantage.
+The Aerobus and Metro Line L9 Sud serve both terminals directly.
+The Renfe R2 Nord train only serves Terminal 2.
+If you arrive at Terminal 1 and want to take the train, you must first use the free airport shuttle to Terminal 2.

 Aerobus: The Easiest Barcelona Airport Transfer

 The Aerobus is the simplest airport transfer for most visitors.
-It is well signposted at both terminals: A1 serves Terminal 1 and A2 serves Terminal 2.
-Buses run frequently, and tickets can usually be bought online, at machines or on board with a contactless card.
+A1 serves Terminal 1 and A2 serves Terminal 2.
+Buses run frequently and tickets can typically be purchased online, from machines or using contactless payment.

-The key detail is that the airport metro requires a specific airport ticket.
-A standard T-Casual card does not cover the airport metro supplement, so you need to buy the correct airport ticket before entering the barriers.
+Keep in mind that the airport metro requires a dedicated airport ticket.
+A standard T-Casual card does not cover the airport metro supplement.

 Renfe R2 Nord: Best Value from Terminal 2